Survivors Unite

 Our Facilities

-Our home since 2022, we strive to make it a comfortable, relaxing and inviting place.
-You are welcome to visit and become familiar with our staff and surroundings prior to accessing any of our services.
-We have a large 'living room' area which hosts our groups, two therapy rooms, kitchenette and disabled access toilet.
-We also have ramp access to our front door.
+Our home since 2022, we strive to make it a comfortable, relaxing, and inviting place for community support.
+You are welcome to visit and become familiar with our staff and surroundings before accessing any of our support facilities.
+We have a large 'living room' area that hosts our groups, two therapy rooms for trauma recovery, a kitchenette, and a disabled access toilet.
+We also provide ramp access to our front door.

 Outdoor Area